Payments for rural and remote Australians

 We provide payments to support parents who have just had a baby or recently adopted a child.
 Read more about having a baby or adopting a child.

-The Child Care Benefit helps cover the cost of approved child care, including long day care, family day care, occasional day care, and before- and after-school care.
-The Child Care Rebate is paid in addition to the Child Care Benefit and covers some out-of-pocket child care expenses for those who are working, training or studying.
+The Child Care Benefit helps cover the cost of approved child care, including long day care, family day care, occasional day care, and before and after school care.
+The Child Care Rebate is paid in addition to the Child Care Benefit and covers some out of pocket child care expenses for those who are working, training or studying.

-The Assistance for Isolated Children Scheme helps if you are a parent of carer of school aged children who cannot go to an appropriate state school because of geographical isolation, disability or special health need.
+The Assistance for Isolated Children Scheme helps if you are a parent or carer of school aged children who cannot go to an appropriate state school because of geographical isolation, disability or special health need.

 Accessing government services